Pro-Palestinian banners. Flaming Olympic rings. Workers' May Day rallies face turbulent times - ExBulletin

 Pro-Palestinian banners.
 Flaming Olympic rings.
 Workers' May Day rallies face turbulent times

-ISTANBUL– Workers and activists around the world marked May Day on Wednesday with protests against the pressure of rising prices and calls for more labor rights.
-Pro-Palestinian sentiments were also evident.
+ISTANBUL (AP) Workers and activists around the world marked May 1 Wednesday with largely peaceful demonstrations against rising price, low wages and calls for more labor rights.
+Pro- Palestinian feelings were also displayed.

 Istanbul police used tear gas and fired rubber bullets to disperse thousands of people who tried to break through a barricade and reach the main Taksim Square, in defiance of the ban.
-Interior Minister Ali Yerlikaya said on social platform X that at least 210 people had been arrested.
+Interior Minister Ali Yerlikaya said at least 210 people had been arrested.

-President Recep Tayyip Erdogan's government has long banned protests in Taksim over security concerns, but the square has symbolic value.
+President Recep Tayyip Erdogan's government has long said Taksim is off limits to protests for security reasons.
 In 1977, unidentified gunmen opened fire during a May Day celebration, causing a stampede and killing 34 people.
 On Wednesday, a small group of union representatives laid a wreath in front of a monument to the victims.

-A group of protesters set fire to makeshift Olympic rings to show their discontent with the Summer Games which begin in less than three months.
+A group of protesters set fire to makeshift Olympic rings to show their discontent with the The Summer Games are starting in less than three months.
 French unions have warned of a strike during the Games if the government does not adequately compensate those forced to work during the summer holidays.

-Government officials have failed to meet with union leaders, said Sophie Binet, general secretary of the CGT union, one of France's largest.
-How can you expect everything to go well if the authorities do not respond to our simplest requests? she says.

-In Athens, several thousand demonstrators took part in demonstrations as strikes disrupted public transport across Greece.
-The largest union is demanding a return to collective bargaining after the suppression of labor rights during the 2010-2018 financial crisis.

-Pro-Palestinian protesters joined the rallies, waving a giant Palestinian flag as they marched past the Greek parliament.
-Others displayed banners in support of pro-Palestinian students protesting in the United States.
+Pro-Palestinian groups joined the rally in Paris, chanting slogans in support of the people of Gaza.
+Similar scenes have occurred in other parts of the world.
+In Greece, pro-Palestinian protesters joined May Day rallies, waving a giant Palestinian flag as they marched past the Greek parliament.
+Others displayed banners in support of pro-Palestinians students protesting in the United States.

 We want to express our solidarity with students in the United States, who face strong repression of their rights and just demands, Nikos Mavrokefalos said during the march.
 We want to send the message that workers say no to exploitation, no to poverty, no to high prices, he added.

+In Brazil, President Luiz Incio Lula da Silva signed into law a law that extends income tax exemptions to those earning up to two minimum wages per month, or about $544.

+In our country there will not be tax breaks to favor the richest, but to favor those who work and live on their salary, Lula declared in front of a stifling crowd under the sun of a football stadium in São Paulo.

-In Nigeria, unions have criticized government efforts to lower the cost of living and demanded higher pay increases.
-Inflation is the highest in 28 years, at over 33%.
-In South Africa, pro-Palestinian protesters joined May Day events.
-In Kenya, President William Ruto has called for an increase in the country's minimum wage.
+In Nigeria, where inflation is the highest in 28 years at more than 33%, unions have demanded bigger pay rises.
+In South Africa, pro-Palestinian demonstrators joined May Day demonstrations and in Kenya, President William Ruto called for an increase in the country's minimum wage.

 In Lebanon, pro-Palestinian protesters mingled with workers demanding an end to a miserable economic crisis.
 Politicians don't feel the pain of workers or the economic conditions, said Abed Tabbaa, a protester.
 In Iraq, demonstrators demanded better wages, the reopening of closed factories and an end to the privatization of certain companies.